Expert Hot Tub Filters Guide - Everything You Need To Know

 How To Sanitize Hot Tub Filters

-A dirty filter is not as efficient in keeping dirt and bacteria away from your hot tub water.
-As a result, you need to clean them periodically to keep the water and the hot tub safe.
+A dirty filter is less efficient at keeping dirt and bacteria away from your hot tub water.
+As a result, you need to clean the filters periodically to keep the water and the hot tub safe.

 Here are the steps you need to take to clean a filter cartridge: